VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## August data set
+## October data set

-Presented on **September 08th, 2021**.
-The current example data set is focusing on [Competing risk example data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-09-08).
-The goal of the challenge is to produce an explanatory graphics - Visually demonstrate that there is a dose response in glycemic control for Rx (the higher the dose the lower the variability) and that the Rx med and Rx high demonstrate better glycemic control that SOC and these attributes are sustained.
+Presented on **October 13th, 2021**.
+The current example is focusing on a [CGI-I data example](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-10-13).
+The goal of the challenge is to display the relationship between changes from baseline of the total score and the corresponding CGI-I to guide the understanding of clinically relevant changes and especially assess minimal clinically relevant changes.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)